HHNM/Chatbot-with-Transformer/README.md

 # Chatbot-with-Transformer

 This Chatbot is based on Transformer model.
 Transformer is a deep machine learning model used in NLP area for various tasks such as machine translation and text summarization.
 The code is basically refered to the tensorflow [chatbot](https://blog.tensorflow.org/2019/05/transformer-chatbot-tutorial-with-tensorflow-2.html) and [language understanding](https://www.tensorflow.org/text/tutorials/transformer) tutorial.

+`chatbot_transformers.ipynb` : was used to train and save the weights of the model

+`model.py` : contains the model with the saved weights

+`app.py` : the flask app

 - Results of transformer model

 ![Alt text](results/chatbot_screenshot1.png?raw=true "chatbot")